IAD Comprehensive

 The portfolio is a key document to aid in the transition from student to professional contexts.
 It should reflect your professional identity (i.e., your applicable job titles) and evidence the skill sets you want for foreground.
 The portfolio is a unique document that gives potential employers a look at your abilities, thought processes, and teambuilding skills.

-Students should be nurturing a portfolio throughout their time in the degree and not just at the end.
-To that end, students set up their portfolios for the first time in IAD3000 (Interaction Design I) where they will work on a big, bold team-based interaction design project.
+Students should nurture a portfolio throughout their time in the degree and not just at the end.
+To that end, students have an opportunity to work on a big, bold team-based interaction design project in IAD3000 (Interaction Design I).
 Additionally, we offer other classes designated to produce portfolio-worthy projects (IAD4000, IAD4150, IAD4230, TCID4120, TCID4700).
 In the Resources section below, there are portfolio examples from previous students.

 Networking